-Intel recommends contacting the manufacturer, vendor, or place of purchase about availability and support for Intel® Wireless Adapter upgrades.
-Laptop manufacturers must meet regulatory requirements to determine if the Intel® Wireless Adapter can be installed in your system.
+We recommend contacting the manufacturer, vendor, or place of purchase about availability and support for Intel Wireless Adapter upgrades.
+Laptop manufacturers must meet regulatory requirements to determine if you can install the Intel Wireless Adapter in your system.

 Contact your laptop manufacturer for more details.

 The peripheral component interconnect - special interest group (PCI-SIG) updated their standard and changed the voltage on some connectors.
-The changes affect Intel® wireless cards, which are based on the PCI Express* (PCIe*) standard.
-Installing an adapter with the updated PCIe standard version in a system with different voltage standards can damage your Intel® Wireless Adapter, laptop, or both.
+The changes affect Intel® wireless cards based on the PCI Express* (PCIe*) standard.
+Installing an adapter with the updated PCIe standard version in a system with different voltage standards can damage your Intel Wireless Adapter, laptop, or both.

 Replacing an adapter associated with specific wireless software with a different type of adapter may cause connection issues or software error messages.
 For example, if you replace a Wi-Fi/WiMAX adapter with a Wi-Fi adapter, you may receive WiMAX error messages and will no longer be able to connect to the WiMAX network.